Kimberlee "Kim" J. Short

 Angie Hemingway is a retired U.S. Army Colonel, who commissioned as a Captain in the Army Nurse Corps.

-Angie serves as VP, Membership Development, National ROCKS, Inc. President/CEO, ALH – Health & Consulting, LLC and a number of other activities that help create results oriented collaborative approaches for mentoring and coaching, while building strong partnerships with clients in order to achieve lasting results.
-She is an advocate for change in her community and service to country through military and civil service.
+Angie serves as Historian, National ROCKS, Inc.;President/CEO, ALH – Health & Consulting, LLC; Lay Biblical Counselor; and participates in several other activities that help create results-oriented collaborative approaches for mentoring and coaching, while building strong partnerships with clients to achieve lasting results.
+She is an advocate for change in her community and serves to country through both military and civil service.

 Scholarship Chair